ATN Event Staffing Logo

 • Online quizzes

 Keep in mind you don’t have to stick to one resource.
-Depending on the scope of your event and your staff roles, you may need to incorporate multiple resources to train your event staff.
+Depending on the scope of your event and the roles of your staff, you may need to incorporate multiple resources to train your event staff.

 Event Staff Training: 9 Core Topics to Cover

 Training materials don’t need to be 100-page documents.
 Cover the main points that you feel are the most important and present them in a clear and concise manner.
-No matter what your activation entails or how large or small your event is, there are 9 topics that should always be included in event staff training.
+Regardless of the activation’s scope or the size of your event, there are nine topics that should always be included in event staff training.

 1. Brand Overview

-Communicate the history, products and/or services offered, as well as the personality of the brand so the team understands who the brand is, what they do, and how they present themselves to consumers.
+Communicate the brand’s history, products, and/or services, as well as its personality, so the team understands who the brand is, what it does, and how it presents itself to consumers.

 2. Event Goals

-Relay the purpose and the goals of the event so the team knows what the expectations are, and make sure they understand how they can help you reach those goals.
+Clearly relay the purpose and goals of the event to the team, so they understand the expectations and how they can contribute to achieving those goals.

 3. Brand Messaging